Skip to content

 Note

-When using the S3 compatible API it is required to create buckets with an S3 Client only.
+When using the S3 compatible API it is required to create buckets with an S3 client only.
 Creating the bucket using the Horizon Web UI will result in Access Denied errors when trying to access objects which reside in the bucket.

 Objects